hhu1/multiple-predictor-association-test/README.md

 # multiple-predictor-association-test
-A package to perform statistical association test when multiple predictor variable exists
+A package to perform statistical association test when multiple predictor variable exists.
+Under the null hypothesis that none of the predictor variables is associated with the outcome, this package calculates a p-value using a score test, similar to that of SKAT.
+To run, call multi_tissue_p function with a outcome vector and predictor matrix.
+It will return the p-value.